Folfchie/Python-Personal-Finance-Tracker/README.md

-# PynanceXL v0.2.0-beta
+# Python Personal Finance Tracker (PPFT) v0.2.0-beta

-**PynanceXL** is a simple program created to process financial Excel workbooks.
+**Python Personal Finance Tracker (PPFT)** is a simple program created to process financial Excel workbooks.

 **Note:** This program is not affiliated with the `pynance` python library.